pushpen0009/immobel-app-service/README.md

 ## Overview
 This is spring boot application for following modules.
-For the sake of simplicity, in this app itself, I have added both payment-terms-service and invoice-service.
 * Invoice
 * Payment Term